Jacksonville Harbor – Mile Point, FL

 Jacksonville Port Authority

 Jacksonville, Florida 32206-3496

-All construction efforts were completed in February 2021.
-The project is working as designed and as such, the St. Johns Bar Pilots have removed draft restrictions for the federal channel.
-The newly created Great Marsh Island restoration area is thriving with new aquatic wildlife and plant species.
+All construction efforts were successfully completed in February 2021.
+The project is working as designed and as such, the St. Johns Bar Pilots have removed all draft restrictions for the federal channel in this area.
+The newly created Great Marsh Island restoration area (beneficial use of dredged material) is thriving with new aquatic wildlife and plant species.